Wheeling, Illinois: History

+Prior to incorporation

 The land that is now Wheeling, Illinois, was controlled by the Miami Confederacy (which contained the Illini and Kickapoo tribes) starting in the early 1680s.
 The Confederacy was driven from the area by the Iroquois and Meskwaki in the early 1700s.
 The French-allied Potawatomi began to raid and take possession of Northern Illinois in the 1700s.
 In the late 1700s and early 1800s, the Potawatomi expanded southwards from their territory in Green Bay and westward from their holdings in Detroit, until they controlled in an L-shaped swath of territory from Green Bay to the Illinois River, and from the Mississippi River to the Maumee River.
 The descendants of the Potawatomi who once inhabited the land that is now Wheeling currently live on a reservation in Mayette, Kansas.

-The first cabin in Wheeling Township was built by a Mr. Sweet in 1833.
-He sold it to George Strong for $60, making Mr. Strong the first permanent resident in Wheeling Township.
+The first cabin in Wheeling Township was built by a Mr. Sweet in March of 1833.
+He became the first settler and was able to live peacefully alongside the neighboring Native Americans.
+The following September, Mr. Sweet sold the cabin to George Strong for $60, making Mr. Strong the first permanent resident in Wheeling Township.
 In 1834, Mr. Strong purchased 160 acres of land from the government for $200.
 Today, Strong Street is named after him.

 In 1834, Joseph Filkins opened the first tavern-hotel in the township at the intersection of Dundee Road and Milwaukee Avenue.
+Joseph Filkins was also the owner of a 720 acre farm in Wheeling and he spent 15 years living in Wheeling.
+He laid down roads and served as postmaster, supervisor of Wheeling Township, and as the Justice of Peace.
+He worked alongside George Strong to help settle land claim disputes.
 By 1835, there were 18 cabins in the township, and a post office was established in Filkins' Tavern.

 In 1837, Russell Wheeler and Charles Daniels opened a general store and trading post next to Filkins' Tavern.
 The settlers who migrated to that area formed the Village of East Wheeling, which later became known as simply Wheeling.
+In 1845, Wheeling built its first ever school and was named The Wheeling School.
+Due to a growing population in Wheeling, a new school was built in 1861 which burned and was destroyed in 1870.
+In 1850, Napoleon Periolat built Wheeling’s first ever industry, a brewery which lasted until 1910.

+In 1886, Wheeling built its first railroad station.
+The railroad station wasn't part of Wheeling until the land was purchased by residents in the area.
+The Old Wheeling Station was part of the Soo Line and only freight trains travelled through.
+This forced Wheeling residents to hop on milk trains to get to Chicago and back.